bramley/phplist-plugin-segment/README.md

 ## Version history ##

     version         Description
-    2.2.7+20180517  Avoid dependency on php 5.6
+    2.3.0+20180722  Display subscribers that meet the segment conditions 2.2.7+20180517  Avoid dependency on php 5.6
     2.2.6+20180328  Reduce the level of php errors that are reported 2.2.5+20171218  Improve the layout of the Segment tab